Move-over Green Tea...Make some room for Black Tea on the Healthy Tea List...

 The Secret and Key to achieving Black Tea Greatness is within the attention to detail and technique applied at each critical to quality step in the process.

 Chemical changes in the leaves along metabolic pathways within the leaves begin the instant a tealeaf is plucked.
-That changes is managed carefully throughout the processing of the leaves to assure the process will yield excellence in the finished tea.
+That change is managed carefully throughout the processing of the leaves to assure the process will yield excellence in the finished tea.

 What does all this Mean Relative to Black Tea?